A Sanctuary Where Trees Can Speak - an Interview with Henrik Hallgren

 After Henrik’s experience in the woods, his perception of the world around him changed completely, and he found a deeper understanding of the stories and myth that he had grown up reading.
 He realised that the very same powers expressed in the old myths, and in the forms of gods and goddesses, are the same powers that he sensed in nature.
 “I realised that they aren’t just some fantasy stories, but that they actually express the power of life...”

-Henrik is a gode (heathen equivalent of priest) in the community Forn Sed Sweden and has recently published a new book in Swedish “Jordens Ande” about the Nordic nature religion.
-“I hope that this book may inspire readers to connect with nature in their own way,” says Henrik, “and to show people that there so many old traditions rooted in this landscape and so much to discover in our own Nordic heritage.”
+Henrik is a gode (Old Norse term for male priest) in the community Forn Sed Sweden and has recently published a new book in Swedish “Jordens Ande” (Spirit of the Earth) about the Nordic nature religion.
+“I hope that this book may inspire readers to connect with nature in their own way,” says Henrik, “and to show people that there so many old traditions rooted in this land and so much to discover about our own Nordic heritage.”

 In his teens, Henrik suddenly realised that there was so much to discover in his own home country, and that the landscape surrounding him was also sacred land.
 “It is easy to become blind to your own home country and folk traditions,” says Henrik, “and often things far away always seem to be a bit more exotic and magical somehow.”